 Northwest FCS' other secondary source of liquidity and funding is through an uncommitted Federal Funds line of credit with Wells Fargo Bank, N.A.
-The amount available through this line is \$75.0 million and is intended to provide liquidity for disaster recovery or other emergency situations.
-At December 31, 2021, 2020 and 2019, no balance was outstanding on this line of credit.
+This is intended to provide liquidity for disaster recovery or other emergency situations.
+At December 31, 2022, 2021 and 2020, no balance was outstanding on this line of credit.
+For additional information, refer to Note 7 to the Consolidated Financial Statements.

-In 2020, Northwest FCS established a deposit account with the Federal Reserve Bank of San Francisco to enhance cash management capabilities and further support liquidity.
+Northwest FCS maintains a deposit account with the Federal Reserve Bank of San Francisco to enhance cash management capabilities and further support liquidity.
 The account provides a safe and accessible location to store funds when financial markets experience stress or other liquidity events.
 It also provides an efficient method to wire funds to and from entities both inside and outside the Farm Credit system, as management deems appropriate.